Keensight-AI-Building-Blocks/Jobs_Gathering_indeed/README.md

    Enter the job location: New York, NY
    ```

-5. The script will scrape job postings from Indeed.com based on your inputs and save the results in a CSV file named `indeed_jobs.csv`.
+5. The script will scrape job postings from Indeed.com based on your inputs and give recommended certifications save the results in a CSV and JSON files.

 ---